Classic Ford Insurance

 Later classic Fords fare better when it comes to mechanical parts, but some body panels can be hard to get hold of and are therefore expensive.

 Fords of the 1950s to 1980s are particularly rust-prone, so look out for corrosion and poorly executed repairs.
 On the plus side, in terms of mechanics, most classic Ford cars are a dream to work on.

 Besides the unmolested classics, Fords are very popular in the custom car/hot-rod scene.
 With these highly modified versions you will need to make sure that all of the changes made to the car are disclosed to your insurer.
-Some Ford classic car insurance providers will only accept a few minor changes but if you find one in the UK that can supply quotes for policies specifically designed for custom cars, you should be able to cover both yourself and the expensive parts for a good price.
+Some Ford classic car insurance providers will only accept a few minor changes but if you find one in the UK that can supply quotes for policies specifically designed for custom cars, you should be able to cover both yourself and the expensive parts.

 Looking for another kind of Classic Car Insurance?

 If you are looking to insure your Ford, insurance policies through Carole Nash include